 The MA / PG Dip in Child, Youth and Community is designed for professionals already working in or for those who have a strong interest to work in the community, voluntary or public sector.
 It was developed by the UNESCO Child and Family Research Centre at the School of Political Science and Sociology.
 This programme emerges from the Centre’s core disciplinary orientation, Applied Social Science, and its dynamic research programme focused on ‘what works’ in the real world of policy and practice when working with and for children, youth and their communities.

-Professionals involved in the delivery of services to children, young people and communities are increasingly required by funders and central government to provide scientific, robust evidence, to measure the social impact of these interventions.
-Using a human rights-based framework, this one year full-time / two-year part-time blended learning MA Programme, will enable students to be proficient in programme planning, implementation, monitoring and research evaluation methodologies in the context of child, youth and community services.
+Professionals involved in the delivery of services to children, young people and communities are increasingly required by funders and central government to provide scientific, robust evidence, to measure the social impact of their interventions.
+With an emphasis on community and rights based approaches, this one year full-time/two-year part-time blended learning MA Programme will enable students to be proficient in programme planning, implementation, monitoring and research evaluation methodologies in the context of child, youth and community services.
 The programme will allow students space to critically engage with the discourses and debates on ‘evidence’ and explore, through their integrated assessments, new lines of research and the accommodation of both in the real world of practice.

 The objectives of the programme are to: